 The Ongoing Gun Debate on College Campuses

 Arizona is not the only state to push for gun bills since the Virginia Tech killings.
 In 2011, 18 states introduced bills to allow concealed-carry weapons on campuses.
 Only two of those bills became law – giving Wisconsin and Mississippi college students and faculty the choice of whether to arm themselves at school.
-Many of the other states faced with this decision determined that allowing guns on campuses would increase danger for student, rather than reduce it.
+Many of the other states faced with this decision determined that allowing guns on campuses would increase the danger for students, rather than reduce it.